-Migrating adult steelhead are difficult to monitor using techniques commonly used (e.g., carcass surveys, snorkel surveys, redd counts) to assess salmon populations due to their unique life-history traits.
+Migrating adult steelhead are difficult to monitor using techniques (e.g., carcass surveys, snorkel surveys, redd counts) commonly used to assess salmon populations due to their unique life-history.
 Steelhead, unlike salmon, may not die after spawning.
 Therefore, carcasses may not be available for surveys.
-In addition, steelhead migrate and spawn during the late-fall, winter, and spring months when rivers have periods of pulse flows, high flows (e.g., flood releases), and higher water turbidities which may make conditions unsuitable for monitoring using these methods.
+In addition, steelhead migrate and spawn during the late-fall, winter, and spring months when rivers have periods of pulse and high flows (e.g., flood releases) resulting in elevated water turbidities.